Expert Advice

 Summers in South Carolina will make you appreciate the comforts of air conditioning.

 With all of the local water sources, we have plenty of options to cool off.
-Choose from lakes, rivers, creeks, sounds, and of course, the ocean and give "boat life" a try.
+Choose from lakes, rivers, creeks, sounds and, of course, the ocean — give "boat life" a try.

-Be sure to plan your boat day around the changing of the tides so you don't find yourself stranded on a sand bar for hours.
+Be sure to plan your boat day around the changing tides so you won't be stranded on a sand bar for hours.

 Spoleto Festival is a friendly reminder that summer is upon us.
 The event is one of America's major performing arts festivals and has run annually since 1977.